"A Tap Root into Evil"

 Still, there’s no denying that this movie is entertaining and sometimes even thrilling, and its intentions are basically good.
 Yet, even the good intentions of BOILER ROOM to expose the dark underbelly of today’s frantic dash for cash are lost, in part because of the sex, violence and constant volley of obscenities – perhaps more than any recent movie.

+In BOILER ROOM, Giovanni Ribisi stars as Seth Davis, a ne’er-do-well who runs a gambling business from his seedy apartment.
+One of Seth’s customers offers him an opportunity as a broker at his small trading firm.
+The promise of sports cars, millions of dollars and plenty of women convince Seth to put aside his qualms.
+Eventually, Seth finds a way to repay a client he has most seriously wronged, a family man with a modest income, to get out of the corrupt firm before the Feds raid the operation.
 Seth rights some of his wrongs, but his motives seem to pivot more upon winning his father’s love than upon moral ideals.
 BOILER ROOM seems to imply that all blatantly dishonest salesmen are likeable, average guys caught up in seductive lifestyle due to low self-esteem.
 To its credit, BOILER ROOM, like Seth, tries to do the right thing and condemns the fast living and dishonesty it dramatizes.
 It also honors father-son relationships and depicts a genuine love between Seth and his dad.
 A constant volley of obscenities, violence and sex make this movie a flawed expose of the dark underbelly of today’s frantic dash for cash.